A community consultation by the Broomhill Forum in 2003 showed that what people like

 development, and in traffic and deterioration of

 shopping amenity.
-There seemed to be mixed
+There are mixed

 feelings about students: whilst contributing to the